enzo-dosanjos/Pickup_Delivery_App/README.md

 -   `GET /api/request/warehouse`: Retrieves the warehouse intersection ID.

 ### Tours
--   `POST /api/tour/save`: Saves the computed tours to a specified XML file.
+-   `POST /api/tour/save`: Saves the computed tour of a courier to an XML file.
+-   `POST /api/tour/show-request-details`: Returns the request and stop type for a given intersection, plus arrival/departure times when a tour is computed.
--   `GET /api/tour/load`: Loads tours from a specified XML file.
+-   `POST /api/tour/load-couriers`: Loads couriers from XML.
--   `POST /api/tour/update-num-couriers`: Updates the number of available couriers.
+-   `POST /api/tour/add-courier` / `POST /api/tour/remove-courier`: Manage couriers.
 -   `POST /api/tour/update-request-order`: Updates the order of requests for a courier.
--   `GET /api/tour/show-request-details`: (Not implemented) Shows details for a specific request.
+-   `GET /api/tour/tours`: Lists current tours.
+-   `GET /api/tour/available-couriers`: Lists available couriers.

 ## How to Run